xlwings/xlwings/docs/udfs.rst

 ``#N/A waiting...``.
 While the function is waiting for its return value, you can use Excel to do other stuff and whenever the return value is available, the cell value will be updated.

-The only available mode is currently ``async='threading'``, meaning that it's useful for I/O-bound tasks, for example when you fetch data from an API over the web.
+The only available mode is currently ``async_mode='threading'``, meaning that it's useful for I/O-bound tasks, for example when you fetch data from an API over the web.

 You make a function asynchronous simply by giving it the respective argument in the function decorator.
 In this example,